SLIDERS at LYRATEK.COM

 World Killer

-Story: The Sliders discover a mysteriously empty world where Quinn's double is the only man left on Earth.
+Story: Trouble with doubles takes a new twist when the Sliders discover a mysteriously empty world where Quinn's double is the only man left on Earth.
 What is the deadly secret at the heart of the other Quinn's story?
-And what even more horrific circumstances are soon to be discovered on the next world after this?
+And how many other worlds have his experiments affected?

 • written by Marc Scott Zicree